jpmonteagudo28/matriz/README.md

 ![Static Badge](https://img.shields.io/badge/epi-research-%2384B4BF)
 <!-- badges: end -->

-The goal of ‘matriz’ is to help you easily generate and manage structured literature review matrices in R. The package aims to streamline your research synthesis, track key study details, and organize citations efficiently.
+The goal of `matriz` is to help you easily generate and manage structured literature review matrices in R. The package aims to streamline your research synthesis, track key study details, and organize citations efficiently.